jenia3003/Wordle/README.md

 - **Classic Wordle Gameplay**: Guess the five-letter word in six attempts
 - **Visual Feedback**: Letters are colored to indicate if they are correct, approximate, or incorrect
 - **On-screen Keyboard**: Interact with the game using a virtual keyboard or your physical keyboard
-- **Customizable Word List**: Easily change the game's word list by modifying 5letter_words.txt
+- **Customizable Word List**: Easily change the game's word list by modifying txt data files
 - **Customizable UI**: Adjust colors and game parameters in determineFeatures_loadData.py

 ## How to play MyWordle
-The game gives you one secret 5-letter word and 6 attempts to guess the word, the fewer, the better.
+The game gives you one secret word (5 options of word length) and a certain number of attempts (based on word length you chose) to guess the word, the fewer, the better.
-1. **Guess the Word**: Type a five-letter word using your keyboard or by clicking the on-screen keyboard buttons.
+1. **Guess the Word**: Type a word using your keyboard or by clicking the on-screen keyboard buttons.
 2. **Submit Your Guess**: Press the "ENTER" button on the on-screen keyboard or hit the Enter key on your physical keyboard.
 3. After each guess, the game shows color hints:
 - Green: the letter is correct and in the right position